 Located in Gettysburg, Pennsylvania, the Adams County Historical Society (ACHS) preserves over three centuries of remarkable local history in one of our nation's most historic settings.
 ACHS educates and inspires the community about its past, present, and future.

-The Society offers twenty-seven hours per week of public operations utilizing paid and volunteer staff to serve researchers at its temporary headquarters, the Edmund Wolf House (1883) on the campus of the United Lutheran Seminary in Gettysburg.
+The Society offers twenty-one hours per week of public operations utilizing paid and volunteer staff to serve researchers at its temporary headquarters, the Edmund Wolf House (1883) on the campus of the United Lutheran Seminary in Gettysburg.

 The origins of the Adams County Historical Society date to 1888 when a group of prominent citizens, including David Wills and Edward McPherson, came together to form a society for the preservation of our community's remarkable local history.
 For about a year, this early group held meetings and educational programs in Gettysburg.